In this Privacy Notice “we”, “us” or “our” to refer to us as the health professionals who are using your personal information.

 We may communicate with you in a range of ways, including by telephone, SMS, email, and / or post.
 If we contact you using the telephone number(s) which you have provided (landline and/or mobile), and you are not available which results in the call being directed to a voicemail and/or answering service, we may leave a voice message on your voicemail and/or answering service as appropriate, including only sufficient basic details to enable you to identify who the call is from, very limited detail as to the reason for the call and how to call us back.

-B) to provide you with your medical information (including test results and diet / exercise plans) and/or invoicing information, we may communicate with you by email (which will be encrypted unless you have requested that we send it unencrypted and accept the potential risks associated with this) where you have provided me with your email address.
-The first time I send you any important encrypted email, I will endeavour to contact you separately to ensure that you are able to access the encrypted email you are sent.
+To provide you with your medical information (including test results and diet / exercise plans) and/or invoicing information, we may communicate with you by email (which will be encrypted unless you have requested that we send it unencrypted and accept the potential risks associated with this) where you have provided me with your email address.
+The first time we send you any important encrypted email, we will endeavour to contact you separately to ensure that you are able to access the encrypted email you are sent.

 Please note that although providing your mobile number and email address and stating a preference to be communicated by a particular method will be taken as an affirmative confirmation that you are happy for us to contact you in that manner, we are not relying on your consent to process your personal data in order to correspond with you about your treatment.
 As set out further below, processing your personal data for those purposes is justified on the basis that it is necessary to provide you with healthcare service.